Ivosidenib (Tibsovo®)

 Mouth Ulcers (Mucositis)

 Certain cancer treatments can cause sores or soreness in your mouth and/or throat.
-Notify your oncology care team if your mouth, tongue, inside of your cheek or throat becomes white, ulcerated or painful.
-Performing regular mouth care can help prevent or manage mouth sores.
-If mouth sores become painful, your doctor or nurse can recommend a pain reliever.
+Tell your provider if your mouth, tongue, inside of your cheek or throat becomes white, has ulcers (open sores), or is painful.
+Doing regular mouth care can help prevent or manage mouth sores.
+If mouth sores become painful, your provider can recommend a pain reliever.

 Rash

 Some patients may develop a rash, scaly skin, or red itchy bumps.
-Use an alcohol-free moisturizer on your skin and lips; avoid moisturizers with perfumes or scents.
-Your oncology care team can recommend a topical medication if itching is bothersome.
+Use an alcohol-free moisturizer on your skin and lips.
+Avoid moisturizers with perfumes or scents.
+Your provider can recommend a topical medication if itching is bothersome.
 If your skin does crack or bleed, be sure to keep the area clean to avoid infection.
-Be sure to notify your oncology care team of any rash that develops, as this can be a reaction.
+Be sure to tell your provider of any rash that develops, as this can be a reaction.
 They can give you more tips on caring for your skin.

 Fever

 Fever can be a side effect of this medication.
-Contact your care provider for a temperature of 100.4°F / 38°C or greater.
+Contact your provider if you have a temperature of 100.4°F / 38°C or greater.

 Heart Problems

 This medication can cause slow or abnormal heartbeats or an abnormal heart rhythm called QT prolongation.
-Notify your oncology care team right away if you feel abnormal heartbeats or if you feel dizzy or faint.
+Tell your provider right away if you feel abnormal heartbeats or if you feel dizzy or faint.

 Constipation

 There are several things you can do to prevent or relieve constipation.
-Include fiber in your diet (fruits and vegetables), drink 8-10 glasses of non-alcoholic fluids a day, and keep active.
+Include fiber in your diet (fruits and vegetables), drink 8 to 10 glasses of non-alcoholic fluids a day, and keep active.
 A stool softener once or twice a day may prevent constipation.
-If you do not have a bowel movement for 2-3 days, you should contact your healthcare team for suggestions to relieve constipation.
+If you do not have a bowel movement for 2 to 3 days, you should contact your provider for suggestions to relieve constipation.

 Increased Liver Enzymes

-This medication can cause liver damage, which your oncology care team will monitor for using blood tests called liver function tests.
-Notify your healthcare provider if you notice yellowing of the skin or eyes, your urine appears dark or brown, or you have pain in your abdomen, as these can be signs of liver problems.
+This medication can cause liver damage, which your provider will monitor for using blood tests called liver function tests.
+Notify your provider if you notice yellowing of the skin or eyes, your urine appears dark or brown, or you have pain in your abdomen (belly), as these can be signs of liver problems.

-• Guillian Barre Syndrome: This is a disorder of the nervous system.
+- Guillian Barre Syndrome: This is a disorder of the nervous system.
 Symptoms include weakness, paresthesia (numbness, tingling, prickly or burning skin), poor balance and clumsy walking, difficulty with eye muscles and vision, difficulty swallowing or speaking.
-Report these symptoms to your care team immediately.
+Report these symptoms to your provider right away.

 Reproductive Concerns

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
 Effective birth control is necessary during treatment.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
-You should not breastfeed while taking this medication and for 1 month after completing treatment.
+You should not breastfeed while taking this medication and for 1 month after your last dose.